JordanDalton/LaravelDuskAutoPay/readme.md

 ## Auto Payments Using Laravel Dusk

 Okay, so Laravel dusk is pretty amazing.
-The other day I was making my utility payment online which I encountered my monthly frustration of **"Why don't these fools have an autopayment option."** If only I could emulate my steps to making to submit my payment.
+The other day I was making my utility payment online which I encountered my monthly frustration of **"Why don't these fools have an autopayment option."** If only I could emulate my steps to making the payment.
 Then it dawned on me&mdash;I could use Larvel Dusk!

 It took me about 15 minutes to write the browser test that submits the payment (see UtilityPayment.php).